xAspirus/dotfiles/README.md

 # dotfiles
-Configuration files and quick setup scripts for Linux systems I use
+Configuration files and post-install scripts for Linux systems I use